-The outgoing CU must have set the parameter (T) ype:3, the parameters A(d) dress and Mas(k) are empty, see the example in the MORSE Guide $3^2$ .
-All CUs on the MORSE path shall have configured properly the parameters in the Broadcast menu.
+Terminal CUs must have the set parameter (T) ype:3, parameters A(d) dress and Mas(k) are empty; see the example in the manual How to guide to MORSE 3^2 .
+All CUs on the MORSE route must have the correctly set parameters in the Broadcast menu.